Syrian air defences intercept missiles fired at Latakia - state media

 Israel’s air force has struck scores of targets it describes as Iranian deployments or arms transfers to Lebanon’s Iran-backed Hezbollah movement in the war.

-Reporting by Dahlia Nehme in Beirut, Kinda Makieh in Damascus, Ali Abdelaty in Cairo; Dan Williams in Jerusalem; Editing by Andrew Roche and Alison Williams
+Reporting by Dahlia Nehme in Beirut, Kinda Makieh in Damascus, Ali Abdelaty in Cairo; Dan Williams in Jerusalem; Phil Stewart in Washington; Editing by Andrew Roche and Alison Williams